DenzelPenzel/go-practice/readme.md

 ```

 ### Goroutine

 - Goroutine occupies a few KB, this can support a large number of threads in a limited memory space goroutine
 - Goroutine use less memory space and reduces the cost of context switching
 - Each Goroutine is given its own block of memory called a stack
 - Each stack starts out as a 2048 byte (2k) allocation
-- Func is called -> allocation of the stack space to execute func -> this block of memory is called a frame
+- Func is called
+  - Allocation of the stack space to execute func
+  - This block of memory is called a frame
 - Size of a frame for a given function is calculated at compile time
 - If the compiler doesn’t know the size of a value at compile time, the value has to be constructed on the heap
 - Concept of coroutines allows a set of reusable functions to run on a set of threads